Sparse reconstruction in spin systems I: iid spins: -clue and sparse reconstruction for transitive functions

 \subsection{No sparse reconstruction in general product measures}

-One may ask whether a result similar to Theorem \ref{clue} can be derived in case we replace the $ \{-1,1\}$ space in the domain with something more complicated or if we replace the product measure with some other measure.
+One may ask whether a result similar to Theorem \ref{clue} can be derived in case we replace $ \{-1,1\}$ in the domain with another space, or if we replace the product measure with some other measure.
 A natural idea in this direction is to try to generalize the concept of spectral sample.
-We might take again Equation \eqref{clueFourier} as a starting point.
+We might take again equation~\eqref{clueFourier} as a starting point.

+In the previous section we denoted the binary coordinates by $\omega_i$ for some $i \in V$.
+In the general setting, when the coordinates are general real-valed random variables, we shall use $X_i$ instead.

 Observe that the quantity $\clue(f|U)$ is well defined for any $U \subseteq V$ on any product space $X^{V}$, no matter what the probability measure is.
 So one could try to use equation \eqref{clueFourier} as the definition for a generalised spectral sample.
 As the probabilities $\p[\Spec \subseteq U]$ are known for all $U$, one can also calculate the probabilities $\p[\Spec = T]$ for all $T$.
 Once we have this generalised spectral sample in hand (depending on the function, the space and the underlying measure) we might be able to repeat the argument in the proof of Theorem \ref{cluethm}.